KastenTaco/config-span-zmk/README.md

  * moved GUI key to lower row due to many false activations
  * Added a row of combos and hold/tap delays to make better use of the 36 key layout

-I will be working out a case for this keyboard shortly.
-My idea is to keep it as low profile as possible.
-Likely only a backplate that embeds with the hot swap sockest.
-We'll see...

 ## Keyboard